 Comparing Prices on Equity Crowdfunding Sites

-Equity crowdfunding sites first got started primarily with startup financing and real estate financing, but have quickly spread into other niche areas.
+Equity crowdfunding sites first began primarily with startup financing and real estate financing but have quickly spread into other niche areas.

 In evaluating the cost-effectiveness of an equity crowdfunding site, you have several main factors to note.

 - What percentage interest in your investment will you keep after the carried interest?

 - How strong is the due diligence analysis, and is the process transparent?

 - Does the site automate the closing process and make that as easy as possible?